-Other related parties include entities under common control with the Group.
+Other related parties include entities under common control with the Group and companies controlled by key management personnel of the Group.

 The amounts outstanding are unsecured and will be settled in cash.

 Remuneration of the Group's key management personnel